R-Projects-Portfolio/movie_recommendation/README.md

 ![20_clusters](https://user-images.githubusercontent.com/97380339/166911572-833d671a-9a24-4ca4-8bec-b32c766a6770.png)

 So we can see that some clusters have exceptionally high values.
 Also, clustering individual data as a set is not ideal.
-So we try to find the optimum numbre of clusters by plotting an Elbow Curve.
+So we try to find the optimum number of clusters by plotting an Elbow Curve.

 ![elbow curve](https://user-images.githubusercontent.com/97380339/166911915-4296ff13-2ab2-4d60-b287-07172296fe2c.png)